-That rare film about a talented band that tries but fails to “make it” in the music biz, Dov Kelemer’s “Won’t Anybody Listen” chronicles the lives of SoCal hard-rockers NC-17 and emerges an intriguing, cautionary parable about the fickle nature of stardom.
+That rare film about a talented band that tries but fails to “make it” in the music biz, Dov Kelemer’s “Won’t Anybody Listen” chronicles nearly a decade in the lives of SoCal hard-rockers NC-17 and emerges an intriguing, cautionary parable about the fickle nature of stardom.
+Docu, which follows the heavy-metal sextet from its arrival on the Los Angeles club scene in the early 1990s through a grueling, multiyear struggle to make ends meet while constantly writing, recording, performing and chasing ever-elusive A&R execs, is a potent antidote to the current “Behind the Music” vogue.
+There are no overnight success stories here, no tales of stunning midcareer comebacks, no cinders turned into Cinderella stories.
+Such events, Kelemer suggests, are less likely than a camel’s passage through the eye of a needle.
 Strong returns from specialized venues should await niche docu distrib Seventh Art.

 Kelemer begins by introducing us to NC-17 front men Frank and Vince Rogala, brothers hailing from spec-on-the-map Mackinaw City, Mich., (population 1,600) who travel to California in hopes of finding an audience more receptive to their loud, aggressive rock music.
 Pic resists the temptation to sentimentalize the Rogalas’ journey or to position NC-17 as modern rock music’s one great undiscovered act.
 Instead, while celebrating the dedication of NC-17’s members and, particularly, the Rogalas’ all-consuming passion for playing music, Kelemer takes the long view — that there are literally thousands of gifted, dedicated acts striving, with equal force, to keep their heads above water in the overcrowded rock gene pool.